Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 That made it hard for many of the team’s young receivers to stand out much — Seattle had just five completions through three quarters.

 Neither of draft picks Gary Jennings or John Ursua had a target through three quarters — leaving Jennings to that point with just one catch for 12 yards for the preseason.
+And for the second straight week he had a 15-yard penalty, this time for hitting a punt returner a hair early.

 Jennings’ status as a fourth-round pick has led to the idea he’d be a tough player to cut.
 But Seattle had to be hoping for more production in the preseason.